codeamazone/miu-app/README.md

 ![screenshot](static/img/screenshot_idealist.PNG)

-The list view provides you with an overview of all ideas in your database.
+The ideas page provides you with an overview of all ideas in your database.
 They are sorted according to their name, kind (project, vision, try something), status (pending, in progress, completed), idea description and next steps.
-A dropdown menu lets you filter ideas according to their status.
+A dropdown menu lets you filter ideas by their status.

 ## Create

-Add new ideas to your database via the create view.
+Add new ideas to your database via the create page.
 ![screenshot](static/img/screenshot_new.PNG)

 ## Read

-The detail view shows you the details of a specific idea
+The detail page shows you the details of a specific idea
 ![screenshot](static/img/screenshot_details.PNG)

 ## Update

-Via the update view you can edit the details of a specific idea.
+Via the update page you can edit the details of a specific idea.
 ![screenshot](static/img/screenshot_edit.PNG)

 ## Delete